 In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments" ("Topic 326"), which requires measurement and recognition of expected credit losses for financial assets held and requires enhanced disclosure regarding significant estimates and judgments used in estimating credit losses.
 Topic 326 is effective for the Company beginning January 1, 2020.
 The Company adopted Topic 326 on January 1, 2020.
 The Company's primary financial assets as of December 31, 2019 included trade receivables from its flying agreements, a note receivable from the sale of ExpressJet, and receivables from aircraft manufacturers and other third parties in the airline industry.
 The Company recorded a credit loss of \$11.6 million net of income tax in conjunction with the adoption of Topic 326.
 The Company recorded this credit loss as a January 1, 2020 beginning balance sheet entry to retained earnings (net of income tax).
-Due to the COVID-19 pandemic, the Company recorded additional reserves against certain of the Company's outstanding financial instruments during the six months ended June 30, 2020.
-See Note 3, "Flying Agreements Revenue and Lease, Airport Services and Other Revenues," for more information.
+See Note 3, "Flying Agreements Revenue and Lease, Airport Services and Other Revenues," for more information on the application of Topic 326 on the Company's results for the nine months ended September 30, 2020.